phette23/remove-Twitter-promotions/readme.md

-# Remove Twitter Promotions
+# Remove Promotions for Twitter

-This is a super simple Chrome extension that hides promoted tweets, trends, & accounts from the Twitter website when enabled.
-It does so by add a single line of CSS & JavaScript to the website.
+This is a simple Chrome extension that hides promoted tweets, trends, & accounts from the Twitter website when enabled.
+It does so by adding a single line of CSS & JavaScript to the website.

 It's mostly just an exercise in learning how to write a Chrome extension.
 Here is [a video](https://www.youtube.com/watch?v=v9EZyFuzrlQ) of it in action and here it is [in the Chrome Web Store](https://chrome.google.com/webstore/detail/anbilhcdogbnkeohnkdmlkhegmahngod).